 The Hario V60 is one of the most popular home brewing methods on the market.
 Here are some suggestions on how to make your pour overs taste even better.

 French press?
 Moka pot? or some other strange way to brew your coffee?
 Below you'll find out coffee brewing guides for all other coffee maker.

-If you're ready to take your home brewing to the next level check out these guides:
+If you're ready to take your home brewing to the next level, check out these other guides:

 Read about various types of coffee and how they are different from one another.
 You will also learn about some of the strangest, most unique varieties of this magnificent drink.